 • We can keep it, refrigerated, for 2-3 days.

-A dessert with which you will undoubtedly surprise your friends and family, this Christmas log is a great option to end a meal, dinner or even to enjoy in the middle of the afternoon.
+A dessert with which you will undoubtedly surprise your friends and family, this Christmas log is a great option to end a lunch, dinner or even to enjoy in the middle of the afternoon.

 Recipe Author: Eva from Bake Street